domenicomanna/domenicomanna.com/src/content/posts/draft-2020-2-9-reactContext/index.md

 console.log(myContext.Consumer)
 ```

-The returned result from the `createContext` function is an object.
+The `createContext` function returns an object.
 We can see that this object has properties called `Provider` and `Consumer`.
 The `Provider` property is a React component.
 This component has a `value` prop where we specify the data that we want to be available to components that consume, or use, the context.
 The `Consumer` property gives us one way to access that data in other components.
 However, in the project that we will create, we will use the `useContext` hook to access the data, so we will not use the `Consumer` property.

 ### How to Use a Context

-So, to use the data provided to our context, we simply call the `useContext` function exported from react.
-As a parameter, we pass in the context object that was initially created from our `createContext` call.
+To use the data provided to our context, we simply call the `useContext` function exported from React.
+As a parameter to the `useContext` function, we pass in the context object that was initially created from our `createContext` call.

 ```jsx
 import React, { createContext, useContext } from "react"